AlexCppns/ac-fancy-input/README.md

     <div ac-fancy-input="1"></div>

-where `ac-animate` controls if the input is animated or not, `1` is a mandatory unique identifier of the input.
+where `1` is a mandatory unique identifier of the input.

 List of optional attributes: